seanvree/homepage/README.md

    var weatherApi = 'https://api.openweathermap.org/data/2.5/weather?callback=?';
 ```

-- **TICKER DATA:** You will need to create your own FREE feed.mikle ticker widget where you can customize your news sources and style.
+- **TICKER DATA:** You will need to create your own feed.mikle ticker widget where you can customize your news sources and style.
 To do so, go to https://feed.mikle.com and replicate the settings of the screenshot image "/img/feedmikle.jpg" located in this repo.
 You will then have your own custom ticker widget URL which you will then input into index.html as outlined below.

  feed.mikle.com widget ticker link in **`/index.html` : Line 274**:
  ```